These nine fun Thanksgiving Day activities for kids and toddlers can make the day fun for everyone!

 One person from one group chooses a card with a drawing prompt.

-The team that guesses the most drawings correctly when all the drawing prompt cards are done is the winner!
+The team that guesses the most drawings correctly after all the drawing prompt cards have been done is the winner!

 Thanksgiving tracing pages